-The Gallatin River is a year round fishery in the Bozeman area and can be a great choice anytime, with the exception being in May and early June during the spring runoff.
+The Gallatin River is a year-round fishery in the Bozeman area and can be a great choice anytime, with the exception being in May and early June during the spring runoff.
 There are no dams on the Gallatin, so it is very susceptible to changing water levels and clarity as the winter snow melts and even following heavy rains during the summer.
-The Gallatin River often gets overlooked by locals in July and August as they focus their attention of the Yellowstone and Madison.
-We enjoy guiding fly fishing trips on the Gallatin River anytime of the year and usually recommend fishing it for at least one day on multi-day guided fly fishing trips in the Bozeman area.
+The Gallatin River often gets overlooked by locals in July and August as they focus their attention on the Yellowstone and Madison.
+We enjoy guiding fly fishing trips on the Gallatin River any time of the year and usually recommend fishing it for at least one day on multi-day guided fly fishing trips in the Bozeman area.

 Rainbows and Browns are the primary fish that we’ll find on our Gallatin River guided fly fishing trips.
 We’ve found the occasional Brook and Cutthroat Trout over the years, and even a Graying or two in years past.
 As a wild trout fishery, the size ranges dramatically with the average size of fish being in the 12-14 inch range.
 There are days when it seems like every fish under 10” is eating, and the next thing we know there are two feet of Brown Trout screaming down the river with flies in tow!
 Although the lower river has a reputation for having some large Brown Trout, we tend to catch more large Rainbows here than anywhere else around Bozeman with a few fish in the 22-25” range coming to the net every year.